manpagez: man pages & more

 \b backspace, as in C

-tions where there are multiple levels of backslash processing
+applications where there are multiple levels of backslash

 \cX (where X is any character) the character whose low-order 5 bits